jina-ai/jina/docs/how-to/async-executors.md

 (async-executors)=
-# Using async python within Executors
+# How to use async coroutines in Executors

 You can naturally call async coroutines within `Executor`'s, allowing you to leverage the power of asynchronous